About the Australian Cricket Society

 The Australian Cricket Society was founded in 1967 by a group of cricket aficianados led by Melbourne lawyer Andrew Joseph.
 Along with founding President Radcliffe Grace, their vision was the creation of a fraternity of cricket lovers to celebrate and “repay the tremendous pleasure we receive from the game”.

 That inaugural vision remains true today.
 For over four decades, many thousands of members and friends have celebrated the game through dinners, meetings, film nights and the like.
-Down through the years, the Society has been addressed by the Whos Who of cricket including Sir Donald Bradman, Lindsay Hassett, Paul Sheahan, Ian Healey, David Boon and in more recent years Kim Hughes, Damien Fleming and Darren Berry.
+Down through the years, the Society has been addressed by the Who’s Who of cricket including Sir Donald Bradman, Lindsay Hassett, Paul Sheahan, Ian Healey, David Boon and in more recent years Kim Hughes, Damien Fleming and Darren Berry.
 In 2008, the centenary of Don Bradman’s birth was celebrated in unique fashion with a High Tea Party at Melbourne’s historic Windsor Hotel.
 Guests included Don’s son, John Bradman, Arthur Morris, Kamahl and Cricket Victoria’s CEO Tony Dodemaide.

 Members have been privileged to hear the thoughts of Prime Ministers, writers and prominent administrators of the game.
 They’ve included Sir Robert Menzies, Bob Hawke, Christopher Martin Jenkins, Tim Rice, Gideon Haigh, Malcolm Speed and Jonathan Agnew.

 Our flagship Pavilion magazine is widely acclaimed as an annual journal “which may be provocative, critical, yet not destructive or sensational whilst being reasonably topical”.
-Under the stewardship of current President and editor Ken Piesse, Pavilion is a great ambassador for the Society sought by cricket lovers worldwide.
+Under the stewardship of former President and editor Ken Piesse, Pavilion is a great ambassador for the Society sought by cricket lovers worldwide.

 Members have enjoyed playing the game through its Wandering X1.
 Many otherwise park cricketers have welcomed the opportunity to rub shoulders with many former internationals played at some lovely venues in a friendly atmosphere.
 Society members have long enjoyed tours to Golden Oldies and Vintage Cricket Carnivals around the world … a tradition that continues today.